 Art Market at FIT: Real-world immersion … art-world expertise

-The Master of Arts program in Art Market: Principles and Practices gives students the knowledge and skills needed to excel in professional careers in art galleries and auction houses, and in such related fields as corporate curatorship, public art administration, and art market services.
+The Master of Arts program in Art Market gives students the knowledge and skills needed to excel in professional careers in art galleries and auction houses, and in such related fields as corporate curatorship, public art administration, and art market services.

 You’ll study gallery design and management as well as exhibition planning and design.
 You’ll take classes in modern and contemporary art history, and learn specific computer applications for the art world.
 Faculty members specialize in such areas as gallery ownership and management, marketing, appraisal, and art law, and bring years of professional experience to the classroom.
 Frequent guest speakers and field trips offer vivid insights into the New York art market, along with valuable networking opportunities.